MrYsLab/telemetrix-esp32/docs/install_telemetrix.md

 ### Linux And macOS

-To install _telemetrix-esp32_ on Linux (including Raspberry Pi) and macOS computers, open a terminal window, and type:
+To install _telemetrix-esp32_ on Linux (including Raspberry Pi) and macOS computers, open a terminal window and type:

 ```
 sudo pip3 install telemetrix-esp32